Man-Killer: Katrina Luisa Van Horn

 Katrina Luisa Van Horn was an Olympic skier and is a militant feminist.
 After engaging in an argument with anti-Women's Liberation skier Karl Lubbings, the two took their disagreement to the slopes.
 Katrina was an Olympic-level skier, but Lubbings cut her off and both skiers plunged off the mountain.
 Katrina was severely injured and disfigured.
 She was fitted with a powered exoskeleton and took the name Man-Killer.
 She has worked freelance and as an agent for Hydra.

 Man-Killer has been a member of Crimson Cowl's incarnation of the Masters of Evil.
-During an altercation with the Thunderbolts, Katrina told Songbird that she'd rather not fight her, as she had no problems with women, just with men (Songbird attacked her anyway).
-Some time later however, Erik Josten (Atlas of the Thunderbolts) discovered Katrina working as a bartender in his team's adopted home of Burton Canyon, Colorado.
-When Josten became a regular at the bar Katrina was congenial towards him, pretending not to recognize him as Atlas.
-Whatever animosity Katrina may or may not bear towards men, she has proven herself capable of working alongside them with a minimum of personality conflicts.
+Some time later, Erik Josten (Atlas of the Thunderbolts) finds Man-Killer working as a bartender in his team's adopted home of Burton Canyon, Colorado.
+When Josten becomes a regular at the bar, Man-Killer is congenial towards him, pretending not to recognize him as Atlas.

 As Amazon, she was briefly a member of the Thunderbolts under Hawkeye.

-She had fought Spider-Man on some occasions.

-Man-Killer is seen to be among the new recruits for Camp H.A.M.M.E.R.

-Man-Killer later appears as part of Baron Helmut Zemo's third incarnation of the Masters of Evil where they attacked the Winter Soldier's incarnation of the Thunderbolts.
+Man-Killer later appears as part of Helmut Zemo's third incarnation of the Masters of Evil.
+During a battle with the Thunderbolts, Man-Killer is killed by Kobik.

-During the "Opening Salvo" part of the Secret Empire storyline, Man-Killer was involved in the Masters of Evil's next fight with the Thunderbolts which ends in her apparent death at the hands of Kobik.

 Powers and abilities

-Katrina Luisa Van Horn was given robotic implants replacing and/or compounded with bones and nerves, which give her superhuman powers, good athletic abilities, and the ability to throw knives at a range of hundreds of meters.
+The Katrina Van Horn version of Man-Killer was given robotic implants replacing or compounded with bones and nerves, which give her superhuman powers, good athletic abilities, and the ability to throw knives at a range of hundreds of meters.
 She was also given Pym particles to grow in strength proportionate to size.

 In other media

-The Robot version of Man-Killer appears in the Avengers Assemble episode "New Year's Resolution".
-This version is a time-traveling robotic assassin working for Kang the Conqueror.
+The robot version of Man-Killer appears in the Avengers Assemble episode "New Year's Resolution".
+This version is a time-traveling assassin working for Kang the Conqueror.